 What type of small or specialty grocery stores or markets do you have in your neighborhood?
 Keep your eyes open for African, Asian, Indian, Latin American, Middle Eastern, Mediterranean and other specialty markets.
 Small grocers like these often have cheaper produce and great deals on bulk food items like beans, grains, legumes and spices.
 They also stock special spices and produce that can be fun to experiment with in your dishes.

 6. Shop with Cash

 If you’re concerned about sticking to your budget, try shopping with cash.
 Credit cards and debit cards can create the feeling that you have an inexhaustible cash flow.
 But unfortunately that isn’t usually the case.
 Shopping with cash is a good way to stick to your budget and see the true financial impact of your purchases.

 7. Cook from Scratch

-If you’re not used to cooking from scratch the task can feel daunting, but it isn’t.
+If you’re not used to cooking from scratch, the task can feel daunting, but it doesn’t need to be.
 Simple steps like presoaking beans/grains (to speed up cooking time) or pre-chopping veggies in the morning for that evening’s meals can save time, and (because you’re eating in) cost.